Borderliner/neverever/README.md

 #### MaybePromise

-Represents a value that may be synchronous or a Promise.
+Represents a value that may be synchronous or a `Promise`.

 ```typescript
 import { MaybePromise, OptionAsync } from 'neverever';